OTT Content Management Systems: What You Need to Know About Video CMS in 2022

 Video management solutions that include video API access allow organizations to easily integrate platform features into a wide range of cloud video applications.

-Documentation is provided for both our video content management and video player APIs which allows developers to enhance mobile live streaming apps, add new capabilities to existing networks, or build their own custom video CMS systems.
+Documentation is provided for our video content management and video player APIs, allowing developers to enhance mobile live streaming apps, add new capabilities to existing networks, or build their own custom video CMS systems.

-Dacast’s implementation includes a JSON Restful API which can be accessed from any programming language on a wide range of compatible server devices.
-Clients have the choice of using Dacast’s native video player or switching to one all their own.
+Dacast’s implementation includes a JSON Restful API, which you can access from any programming language on a wide range of compatible server devices.
+Clients can choose to use Dacast’s native video player or switch to one of their own.
 SDKs are included to make building custom mobile video apps simple.

-A content management system that offers video API access allows you to create our own custom experience.
+A content management system that offers video API access allows you to create your own custom experience.

 2. Bulk Uploading

-Bulk upload tools can be a huge time saver as many video CMS platforms only support uploading a single file at a time.
+Bulk upload tools can be a huge time saver as many video CMS platforms only support uploading a single file simultaneously.

-Dacast’s uploader includes both FTP and Dropbox integrations as well as auto-pause and resumes functionality.
-This means you never have to worry about dropped wi-fi, bad cell connections, or other signal interruptions affecting the uploading process.
+Dacast’s uploader includes FTP and Dropbox integrations and auto-pause and resumes functionality.
+That means you never have to worry about dropped wi-fi, bad cell connections, or other signal interruptions affecting the uploading process.

 3. Video Library Organization

-Having a large video content library is meaningless if you do not have a way to organize it.
-The key here is to look for providers who offer categories and sub-categories for cataloging, tags for indexing, and smart playlists, and video embedding to better organize content.
+Having an extensive video content library is meaningless if you do not have a way to organize it.
+The key here is to look for providers offering categories and sub-categories for cataloging, indexing tags, smart playlists, and video embedding to better organize content.

-Dacast includes all of the above features as well as the third level of sub-categories and even delivery options to mainland China.
+Dacast includes all of the above features, the third level of sub-categories, and even delivery options to mainland China.
 These are features that many other platforms do not provide.

 4. Video Encoding

-When hosting video content for audiences around the globe, it is important to include multi-bitrate encoding and transcoding options for video distribution.
-This means creating multiple copies of each uploaded video in a variety of different streaming formats (and quality levels).
+When hosting video content for audiences around the globe, it is essential to include multi-bitrate encoding and transcoding options for video distribution.
+That means creating multiple copies of each uploaded video in various streaming formats (and quality levels).

 Utilizing video encoding ensures the best quality and performance available for each viewer, regardless of bandwidth, location, or device type.